datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

 1. In the `scientificName` Text facet we created in the step above, click the `Cluster` button (or select `Edit cells` > `Cluster and edit`).
 2. In the resulting pop-up window, you can change the `Method` and the `Keying Function`.
 Try different combinations to see what different mergers of values are suggested.
 3. Select the `key collision` method and `metaphone3` keying function.
-It should identify three clusters.
+It should identify two clusters.

     ![Cluster results on the scientificName column](../fig/ORClusteredScientificName.png)